pardosa/symfony-export-csv/README.md

 # symfony-export-csv
-Using Symfony framework to download JSON File, insert to database, and export summary to CSV File
+Using Symfony framework to download JSON File, insert to database, and export summary to File

 ## Installation